China Clipper (film)

 China Clipper is a 1936 American drama film directed by Ray Enright, written by Frank Wead and starring Pat O'Brien, Ross Alexander, Beverly Roberts, Humphrey Bogart and, in his final motion-picture appearance, veteran actor Henry B. Walthall.
 Walthall was gravely ill during production and his illness was incorporated into his character's role.
 He died during production.

 The film was produced by First National Pictures and distributed by its parent company Warner Bros.
+Pictures.

 Plot

 In the mid-1930s, Dave Logan, inspired by Lindbergh's nonstop flight over the Atlantic, struggles to build and fly a new ocean-going flying boat with the goal of reaching China from San Francisco.
 His wife Jean and his boss Jim Horn try to discourage him, but he enlists his World War I pilot buddy Tom Collins and aircraft designer "Dad" Brunn, to start an airline flying between Philadelphia and Washington, D.C.

 Undeterred when the airline fails, the group start a second airline in Key West, Florida to deliver mail throughout the Caribbean.
 Another pilot friend, Hap Stuart, joins as the airline begins to prosper.
 The success of this line strengthens Logan's desire to fly over the Pacific.
 He becomes obsessed, making life difficult for all around him, including his wife and best friends.
 This selfish adherence to his ambition causes Jean to leave him and Hap to quit.
 Logan mortgages his South American line to finance the Pacific flight, and his sacrifice causes Hap to return to be pilot of the new plane.

 The China Clipper is the last project for Dad, who succumbs to heart disease shortly after the takeoff.
 When the China Clipper encounters a severe Typhoon off the China coast, Logan decides he must cancel the history-making flight, but Hap lands the big flying boat safely with several minutes to spare, winning a most important aviation contract.
 Logan's work is vindicated, but he becomes sobered by the costs associated with his success, and he and Jean are reunited.
 This secures the future for Dave Logan's vision of the first worldwide international airline.